MelloSec/BlastBox-II/README.md

 Resource Group is created from the VMName, as well as the VNET, subnet and NSG.

-Powershell retrieves your current public IP address and uses this to create allow rules for all TCP and UDP traffic
+Powershell retrieves your current public IP address and uses this to create rules to allow all traffic from your location and deny rules for anything else.

 NSG allow rules are applied at the subnet level.

 VM is created into the VNet and subnet behind the NSG, using the admin username and password.

-Public IP and VM information will be displayed and an RDP session initiated.

-Included is my RepeatOffender scirpt that installs Rasta's CRTO course VM's tools for red teaming, then a bunch of malware development and reversing tools, sysmon, and some configuration.
+RDP session will be initiated to the machine after it is finished deploying.

+Included is a "Scripts" folder with some scripts for installing windows features, tools and monitoring agents.

+Sysmon.ps1 will install sysmon using the Swift-on-Security configuration

+Including are scripts to install the Log Analytics agent and the Microsoft Monitoring Agent for onboarding to Sentinel

+Server-Tools.ps1 should install a domain controller with IIS server, chocolatey, vscode, git and sysinternals

+RunMe.ps1 is just a convenience script that will download, extract and run the ChocoLoader and Repeat Offender scripts to install chocolatey and a bunch of security stuff.
+It contains Rasta Mouse Certified Red Team Operator course VM as the base, then installs malware development and analysis tools that I like to use from there.
+It's muy janky, it doesnt pick git up in path and you have to run the rest of that script again from a new console window.
+Will bew fixed in the future.

+## Usage
-# Deploy
+### Deploy
 Open powershell.exe, navigate to the folder and run:

 ```